JamesHuntCode/Traffic-Light-Simulation/README.md

 Concurrent traffic light simulation to demonstrate safe multi-threading where clients can interact with the server through a proxy.

 Requirements of the system:
- - Create a client application to a server via a proxy.
+ - Create a client application to connect to a server through a proxy.
- - Client can add / remove cars into the system.
+ - Client can add new cars into the system.
- - If any given traffic light has 10 cars waiting, server must change light to green (from red).
+ - If any given traffic light has x cars waiting, server must change light to green (from red).

 Extra features of the implemented system:
  - A full GUI (animations of cars passing lights).